Terms and Conditions

 2.1 A binding contract will be concluded between you and FOCL only when FOCL confirms acceptance of the Booking.
 The Booking constitutes the entire agreement between FOCL and the Passenger and, unless otherwise stated in these Conditions, supersedes all other agreements, oral or written.

-2.2 You must pay any sum due to FOCL at the time the Booking is made, including any Booking Fee notified to you at the time of making the Booking.
+2.2 You must pay any sum due to FOCL at the time the Booking is made (see clause 4).
 Where a sum is overdue for payment in accordance with these Conditions, FOCL will have no obligations to supply a Holiday or any other service forming part of the Booking until all amounts have been paid up to date.
 FOCL may also cancel the Booking.
 Such cancellation will be treated as a cancellation by you, in accordance with clause 6.

-2.3 These Conditions apply to you and every other Passenger partaking in the Holiday.
-You warrant that you have the authority to make the Booking on behalf of any Passengers named in your Booking.
+2.3 These Conditions, which incorporate the terms of the Privacy Notices (see clause 23), apply to you and every other Passenger partaking in the Holiday.
+You warrant that you have the authority to make, amend and/or cancel the Booking on behalf of any Passengers named in your Booking.

-2.5 Save as set out elsewhere in these Conditions, the Passengers under a Booking cannot be altered at any time.
+2.4 The Passengers under a Booking can only be altered in strict accordance with these Conditions and/or the Package Travel Legislation.
 In addition the Holiday cannot subsequently be amended or transferred to a lower priced deal or Holiday other than as set out in these Conditions.
-Bookings must be accepted by FOCL and cannot be accepted by any third party.
+Bookings must be accepted directly by FOCL and cannot be accepted by any third party.

-2.9 Children less than 6 months old and women who will be more than 24 weeks pregnant at the end of the Holiday are not permitted to travel.
-It is recommended that medical advice is sought prior to Booking for children aged between 6 – 12 months.
+2.6 Children less than 12 months old and women who will be more than 24 weeks pregnant at the Date of Departure are not permitted to travel.
+This is due the non-availability on board ship of the specialist medical care potentially required.

-2.12 For the avoidance of doubt, any additional products that are not FOCL products, whether supplied by an agent or Tour Operator or purchased from a third party directly, are not covered under FOCL’s ABTA bond or FOCL’s ATOL licence.
-FOCL excludes liability to the Passenger in respect of such additional products to the greatest extent permitted by law.
+2.10 For the avoidance of doubt, any additional products that are not included in the price of your FOCL package* and for which payment is not made to FOCL, whether supplied by an agent or Tour Operator or purchased from a third party directly, are not covered under FOCL’s ABTA bond or FOCL’s ATOL licence.
+FOCL excludes liability to the Passenger in respect of such additional products to the greatest extent permitted by law. *The full definition of a holiday package is available on request.

-2.15 FOCL has no liability whatsoever for flights booked by a Passenger that do not expressly form part of a Booking.
+2.13 FOCL has no liability whatsoever for flights booked by a Passenger that do not expressly form part of the Holiday.

 3. Prices and other charges